arunbaby0/arunbaby.com/_speech_tech/0002-speech-classification.md

 related_ml_day: 2
 ---

-**How voice assistants recognize "turn on the lights" from raw audio in under 100ms—without full ASR transcription.**
+**How voice assistants recognize "turn on the lights" from raw audio in under 100ms without full ASR transcription.**

 ## Introduction